07.01.2026

 Best Time for Aeration and Overseeding

 For many cool-season Virginia lawns, early fall is the best time for aeration and overseeding.
-Temperatures are cooler, soil is still warm enough for seed germination, and new grass has time to establish before winter.
+Temperatures are cooler, the soil is still warm enough for seed germination, and new grass has time to establish before winter.

 How We Can Help You

 With our local roots, Virginia Green knows the ins and outs of Virginia weather, soil, and overall conditions.
-We work with licensed agronomists to manufacture a customized aeration and seeding services tailored to your lawn/new property.
+We work with licensed agronomists to manufacture customized aeration and seeding services tailored to your lawn/new property.

 Virginia Green Agronomist